By Scott Berkun, Aug. 28 2006 (#54)

 By the act of writing “writers often write about writing” I’m writing about writers often writing about writing, which means you’re reading about writing about writers writing about writing.
 Say that ten times fast and I’ll give you a cookie.

 I wrote the novel on and off for 10 years, and finished in 2005 (with draft #5).
 Currently unpublished.

-I thought for sure there would be many essays titled “writing hacks” but I only found one.
+I thought for sure there would be many essays titled “writing hacks” but I only found one when I wrote this.
 Most links are to things about writing code hacks.